Snowdrop Discovery

 These little white snowdrops appeared on my front lawn in March in 2022 once the snow left the ground.
 I remember seeing their green foliage in clumps scattered about the front yard where my Mom used to have a flower garden in previous years but never noticed any flowers since the lawn was always mowed early.
 This year, I put off mowing till later to allow these “weeds” to grow and see what they become.
 What a wonderful surprise!

 Only a few of them actually flowered but there were green shoots everywhere!
 So I dug them all up and arranged them around the ironweed I had planted in the middle of the yard.
 The bulbs were all clumped together so I imagine the reason they didn’t flower was because they needed to be thinned out and separated.
 No one had bothered with them for years.
-As they are a cultivated flower not native to the U.S., I believe these snowdrops were introduced to the property by my mom for her flower garden.
+As they are not native to the U.S., I believe these snowdrops were introduced to the property as a cultivated flower by my mom for her flower garden that used to be in the front yard.

 I hope I didn’t kill them.
 I’ll know next spring.